 - Then your SaaS magic number is equal to 1.0x ($6,000,000 – $5,000,000) / $1,000,000

-Now that you are aware of these five metrics, the next step is collecting the data to measure them.
-Many Founders we meet are running lean teams with very few resources dedicated to measuring the financial performance of their business.
+Now that you are aware of these five SaaS metrics that matter for your business, the next step is collecting the data to measure them.
+Many Founders we meet are running lean teams with very few resources dedicated to measuring the financial performance of their SaaS business.
 Spending the time and resources to get your hands around the data needed to calculate these metrics is worth it.

 Once you start calculating these metrics, you’ll soon see real value from them.
 Armed with the data that matters most, you’ll feel more confident in making day-to-day decisions, correct quickly when you get off course, and make smarter choices about where to invest additional resources for future growth.
 In addition, you will know how you stack up against your peers and competition.